EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 Previously, a unique key was defined to enforce that this contract stores only one record per user.
 To make it all work, a few rules about the design need to be established.

 1. The only account authorized to modify the addressbook is the user.
-2. The **primary_key** of the `kv table` is unique, based on `account_name` property.
+2. The `primary_key` of the `kv table` is unique, based on `account_name` property.
 3. For usability, the contract should have the ability to both create and modify a table row with a single action.

 On a EOSIO blockchain an account name is unique, therefore the `account_name` property is an ideal candidate as a **primary_key**.
 Behind the scenes, the [eosio::name](https://developers.eos.io/manuals/eosio.cdt/latest/structeosio_1_1name) type is an `uint64_t` integer.

-Next, define an action for the user to add or update a record.
-This action must accept any values it needs to be able to create or modify a record in the `kv_table`.
+Next, define an action for the user to add or update a record in the `kv table`.
+This action must accept as input parameters the values it needs to create or modify a record.

 For user-experience and interface simplicity, write a single method be responsible for both creation and modification of rows.
 Because of this behavior, name it "upsert," a combination of "update" and "insert."